-The 2030 Agenda reaffirmed the increasing severity of hunger and poverty issues, which must be addressed through sustainable agriculture, international cooperation, water and food security.
+The 2030 Diary reaffirmed the increasing severity of hunger and poverty issues, which must be addressed through sustainable agriculture, international cooperation, water and food security.

 In this FUF Lund Magazine issue, agriculture and food production are addressed from different angles.
 The lack of knowledge in respect of nature and the discrimination against minorities have created great challenges such as poverty, hunger, deforestation, healthcare and education inequality and last but not least food loss and waste.